SoghraHajjar/Soghra-Bohlourihajjar/README.md

 ## 🚀 About Me

-- 🌱 I’m currently learning: [machin/deep learning methods in analzying medical/health data]
+- 🌱 I’m currently learning: [machine/deep learning methods in analzying medical/health data]
 - 💼 I’m currently working as: [Statistical analyst at Bielefeld University]
-- 🤝 I’m open to collaborating on: [manipulating data and interpreting of statisitcal models]
+- 🤝 I’m open to collaborating on: [manipulating big data and interpreting of statisitcal models]
 - 📫 How to reach me: [soghra.hajjar@gmail.com,]

 ---